-- Articles/essays editorially reviewed and published in scholarly journals or in the proceedings of professionally-recognized organizations.
+- Articles/essays editorially reviewed and published in academic journals or in the proceedings of professionally-recognized organizations (Include page numbers).

-- Books or essays/chapters in books that have been editorially reviewed and published.
+- Books or essays/chapters in books that have been editorially reviewed and published (Include page numbers).

 - Fiction (e.g. poetry or prose) and translations that have been editorially reviewed and published in scholarly journals or in books.

 - Musical compositions that have been performed in a full recital/concert or in a significant stage production and/or editorially reviewed and published.

 - Pamphlets, booklets, guidebooks, monographs, and substantive/final reports written for institutions, agencies or conferences.
 They must show the applicant’s name, and they must have been editorially reviewed, published, and library-circulated.

 - Photographs, slides, and artwork in a published work that has been editorially reviewed.